 The hedge accounting requirements of IFRS 9 are more closely aligned with risk management practices and follow a more principle-based approach than IAS 39.
-The general hedging change is not expected to have a significant impact on the Group.
+The revised requirements are not expected to have a significant impact on the Company.

-IASB effective date

-Annual periods beginning on or after 1 January 2018
+IFRS 9 is effective for annual periods beginning on or after 1 January 2018.
+This standard was endorsed in November 2016.